 1.24 Directions related to National Security

-1.24.1  The Secretary of State may issue a direction to the ISOP as referred to in condition B4 of the ISOP’s ESO Licence (and in condition B4 of the ISOP’s GSP Licence) where in the opinion of the Secretary of State there is a risk relating to national security that may detrimentally impact the resilience, safety or security of the energy system, or the continuity of essential services.
+1.24.1  The Secretary of State may issue a direction to the ISOP as referred to in condition B4 of the ESO Licence where in the opinion of the Secretary of State there is a risk relating to national security that may detrimentally impact the resilience, safety or security of the energy system, or the continuity of essential services, and it is in the interest of national security that a direction should be issued to the ISOP.

 1.24.2  The ISOP must comply with any such direction that has been issued by the Secretary of State.
-Users should note that the ISOP is not required to comply with any other obligation in the ESO Licence (or the GSP Licence), where and to the extent that compliance with that obligation would be inconsistent with the requirement to comply with such a direction, for the period set out in the direction.
-This includes the requirement set out in condition E3 of the ISOP’s ESO Licence to comply with this Grid Code.
-The ISOP may also withdraw from any contractual obligations made under this code in order to comply with a direction.
+Transmission Licensees should note that the ISOP is not required to comply with any other obligation in the ESO Licence where and to the extent that compliance with that obligation would be inconsistent with the requirement to comply with such a direction, for the period set out in the direction.
+This includes the requirement set out in condition E3 of the ESO Licence to comply with this Standard.

-1.24.3  The ISOP is required under condition B4 of its ESO Licence (and condition B4 of its GSP Licence) to inform the Secretary of State of any conflict with the obligations as identified in 1.24.2 as soon as reasonably practicable after the conflict is identified.
-The ISOP will include in such a notice, details of any identified impact or non-compliance that will be caused or will be likely to be caused to Users, and in such a case will also seek clarification of whether this can be shared with the affected User.
+1.24.3  The ISOP is required under condition B4 of its ESO Licence to inform the Secretary of State of any conflict with the obligations as identified in 1.24.2 as soon as reasonably practicable after the conflict is identified.
+The ISOP will include in such a notice, details of any identified impact or non-compliance that will be caused or will be likely to be caused to Transmission Licensees, and in such a case will also seek clarification of whether this can be shared with the affected Transmission Licensee.

-1.24.4   Where reasonably practicable and subject to the agreement of the Secretary of State to share any such specific details, The Company will inform affected Users as identified in 1.24.3 of what actions the ISOP will or has taken, or not taken, to comply with a direction or amended direction (including when such a direction is revoked) and what identified impact or non-compliance this will or is likely to cause to the User.
+1.24.4   Where reasonably practicable and subject to the agreement of the Secretary of State to share any such specific details, The Company will inform affected Transmission Licensees as identified in 1.24.3 of what actions the ISOP will or has taken, or not taken, to comply with a direction or amended direction (including when such a direction is revoked) and what identified impact or non-compliance this will or is likely to cause to the Transmission Licensee.

-1.24.5  The ISOP's obligations under this code and any contracts made under this code shall be suspended without liability where and to the extent that compliance with any such obligation would be inconsistent with the requirement upon the ISOP to comply with a direction.
+1.24.5  The ISOP's obligations under this Standard shall be suspended without liability where and to the extent that compliance with any such obligation would be inconsistent with the requirement upon the ISOP to comply with a direction.

-1.24.6  A User's obligations under this code and any contracts made under this code shall be suspended without liability where and to the extent that the User is unable to comply with any such obligation as a result of any action taken, or not taken, by the ISOP to comply with a direction.
+1.24.6  A Transmission Licensee's obligations under this Standard shall be suspended without liability where and to the extent that the Transmission Licensee is unable to comply with any such obligation as a result of any action taken, or not taken, by the ISOP to comply with a direction.

-1.24.7  The Secretary of State may at any time amend or revoke any direction issued to the ISOP as referred to in condition B4 of the ISOP’s ESO Licence (and in condition B4 of the ISOP’s GSP Licence)
+1.24.7  The Secretary of State may at any time amend or revoke any direction issued to the ISOP as referred to in condition B4 of the ESO Licence).

+1.24.8 For the purposes of this paragraph 1.24: “User” means a Transmission Licensee other than the ISOP.

 1.25 ADVISORY AND INFORMATION REQUESTS

-1.25.1 The ISOP is required to provide advice, analysis or information to the Authority or to a Minister of the Crown when requested in accordance with section 171 of the Energy Act 2023 and condition D1 of the ESO Licence and GSP Licence.
+1.25.1 The ISOP is required to provide advice, analysis or information to the Authority or to a Minister of the Crown when requested in accordance with section 171 of the Energy Act 2023 and condition D1 of the ESO licence and GSP licence.